kutoga/libtbsbincr/README.md

 libtbsbincr is a C/C++ library which allows to obfuscate machine code for Windows and Linux C/C++ program on x86/x64.
 It compiles without any problems with clang and gcc with the error flags -Wall -Wextra -Werror.

+Everything can be compiled by just executing `make`.
+The target architecture can be defined with the `ARCH` flag.
+E.g. `make ARCH=WIN32` or `make ARCH=WIN64` cross-compile the code for windows. `ARCH=local` uses the local architecture.
+The resulting binaries are located in `bin/tbs/bincr`.

+Below are some examples that show how this library can be used.

 Take this code:
 ```
 unsigned fac_test(unsigned n) {